 - Audition for a role in a community theater

 Facing fears and making life-long dreams come true are valuable additions to your bucket list because they remind you that just because you’re older and no longer working, it doesn’t mean you should quietly fade away.
 There’s still a lot of life to live!
 Many retirees include travel adventures on their bucket lists.
 Travel medical insurance for seniors makes it much easier to pick up and go wherever the wind – or your sense of adventure – blows you.
+Just make sure you consult with your estate planning attorney to discuss any worries you may have about your will before you go off on your final adventures.

 Here’s a sampling of ambitious goals some seniors are including on their bucket lists: